 The eight levels of Penguin Readers follow the Common European Framework of Reference for language learning (CEFR).
 Exercises at the back of each Reader help language learners to practise grammar, vocabulary, and key exam skills.
 Before, during and after-reading questions test readers' story comprehension and develop vocabulary.

-Homegoing, a Level 7 Reader, is B2 in the CEFR framework.
-The longer text is made up of sentences with up to four clauses, introducing future perfect simple, mixed conditionals, past perfect continuous, mixed conditionals, more complex passive forms and modals for deduction in the past.
+Tess of the D'Urbervilles, a Level 6 Reader, is B1+ in the CEFR framework.
+The longer text is made up of sentences with up to four clauses, introducing future continuous, reported questions, third conditional, was going to and ellipsis.
+A small number of illustrations support the text.

 Visit the Penguin Readers website